gemini/engine-takehome-interview/README.md

 ## Output Format

 For each trade produced by your application, your application must print a string followed by a newline.
-This string must being with the word `TRADE` and be followed by the `Instrument`, `OrderID`, `ContraOrderID`, `Quantity`, and `Price` of the trade.
+This string must begin with the word `TRADE` and be followed by the `Instrument`, `OrderID`, `ContraOrderID`, `Quantity`, and `Price` of the trade.

 Once the input stream is fully consumed, your application shall print all orders that remain on each side of every order book.
 The `SELL` side of each order book shall be printed first; the `BUY` side of each order book shall be printed last.
 For each side of every order book, orders shall be printed in the order in which they arrived.
 Note that arrival order is different from each order's price/time priority.